turnkeylinux-apps/couchdb/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Installed CouchDB from package management system.
+- Installed CouchDB from upstream source.
 - Includes Nginx pre-configured to proxy to CouchDB, with SSL support out of the box.
 - Includes CouchApp, CouchDB Python bindings and iPython.